ldecoster/Projet-Python-M1/README.md

 # Projet-Python-M1

-INSTALLATION
+## INSTALLATION

--Download the project from Git
+- Download the project from Git
--Unzip the file
+- Unzip the file
--When the file is unzipped:
+- When the file is unzipped:
-    -Open a Python IDE (PyCharm for example)
+    - Open a Python IDE (PyCharm for example)

--If the Python IDE is Pycharm
+- If the Python IDE is Pycharm
-    -Open the project (NOM_DU_DOSSIER)
+    - Open the project (NOM_DU_DOSSIER)
-    -Now we Configure the Python Run Configuration (Top Right, next to the Run button) -"Edit Configuration"
+    - Now we Configure the Python Run Configuration (Top Right, next to the Run button)
+    - "Edit Configuration"
-    -Add new Configuration
+    - Add new Configuration
-    -Choose Python
+    - Choose Python
-    -Script path : Path to the main.py file
+    - Script path : Path to the main.py file
-    -Execute main.py
+    - Execute main.py
-    -Have Fun
+    - Have Fun

--No Library to install
+- No Library to install

-(NOM_DU_JEU)
+## (NOM_DU_JEU)

 Welcome in (NOM_DU_JEU)